PotHix/pothix.github.com/content/post/stats-jul-2017.md

 [![Expenses by category this month](/images/stats/2017/jul/expenses.jpg "Expenses by category this month")](/images/stats/2017/jul/expenses.jpg "")

 This chart **represents all my income for this month**.
-As predicted in the last month, I did not receive anything because I was still waiting for the whole process to open a new company to be finished.
-It took almost two months to be completed but I think it's done and I can finally generate new invoices to receive my payment.
+[As predicted last month](/post/stats-jun-2017/), I did not receive anything because I was still waiting for the whole process to get my company ready to generate invoices.
+It took almost two months to complete but I think it's done and I can finally generate new invoices to receive my payment.

+Most part of my expenses goes to "Despesas do trabalho" (work expenses), since I had to pay a lot of taxes to get my own company ready.

 It was amazing to find that I still increased my total savings by **0.5%** (not so much compared to **5.2%** of the last month, but it's positive!) and reached **72.83%** of my goal.
-It happened thanks to my wife supporting our expenses. <3
+It happened thanks to my wife supporting our expenses. ❤️

 ### Time to write this blog post